nodejs/next-10/surveys/2024-04/questions.md

   - pnpm
   - Other?

-- If you use a version manager which one do you use (multiple choice - Other should give an input)
+- Which version manager do you use (multiple choice - Other should give an input)
   - nvm
   - n
   - nave